 The stone heritage – The Hateg Land is also known as the land of stone churches, due to the large number of this type of edifices such as the Church from Santamaria Orlea, dating from the 13th century, and the church of Densus, believed to be the oldest in Romania, built on the foundations of an ancient temple.

 The gates of Hateg Land – you can get into the land of stone churches through three “gates”.
 One of them is literally called the Iron Gates of Transylvania and is located in the western extremity of Hateg Land

-The Corvin’s Castle – situated in Hunedoara County, one of the most interesting castles in Europe is the Corvin’s Castle.
+The Corvin’s Castle – situated in Hunedoara County it is one of the most interesting castles in Europe.
 The eclectic architectural style combines Renaissance elements with Gothic, Neo-gothic and Baroque influences, resulting in a flamboyant edifice of outstanding beauty.